 Obviously you'll have likes and dislikes, which of course I'll listen to but I find clients are very open minded in general and willing to try new things and consequently end up with some surprise purchases that they'd ordinarily have dismissed.

 Why do I need a personal stylist?

 Most of the clients I work with, dress okay to start with, but they'd just like to make some tweaks to enhance their appearance and appreciate having someone to help them do it.
-The majority of clients will come for a general update to their day to day wardrobe but there are also some who come when they want to shop for a special occasion.
+The majority of clients come for a general update to their day to day wardrobe but there are also some who come when they want to shop for a special occasion.

 I hate shopping can you still help me?

 Of course!
 That's why I set up Sartoria Lab.
 I believe that most men don't like shopping as they don't know where to look or go, for the things to achieve the look they want......and that's why they enjoy shopping with someone who does know.
 I've had countless clients say to me "I really enjoyed it.....I never thought I'd say that about shopping"!
 When they achieve the results they want. it becomes enjoyable.

 The average age range I work with tends to be mid thirties to mid fifties.
 I find this age range tend to start wanting to change their look a little and feel what they wore in their twenties is not appropriate anymore and they'd like to look a little more "grown up" but they don't want to look like their dads either.